What is Optical Fiber and a Fiber Optic Cable?

-But at the same time has the capacity to carry more than 20,000 calls which when collectively considered as an optical fiber has this capacity to carry million telephonic calls.
+But at the same time has the capacity to carry more than 20,000 calls which when collectively considered as an optical fiber has the capacity to carry millions of telephonic calls.

-As the entire information carriage relies upon a technology that is based on the light.
-The capacity can be estimated from an established benchmark that has been set for 178 terabits (1 terabit = 1 trillion bits) per second which can be compared as having around half a billion online video sessions over Microsoft teams or Google meet platform.
+As the entire information carriage relies upon a technology that is based on light.
+The capacity can be estimated from an established benchmark that has been set for 178 terabits (1 terabit = 1 trillion bits) per second which can be compared to having around half a billion online video sessions over Microsoft Teams or Google Meet platform.